This article is part of our Travel Business Startup Guide—a curated list of articles to help you plan, start, and grow your travel business!

 Beyond specific licenses, there are general licenses that you’ll need before you start any type of business.

 First off, choose your business structure.
 Scott Bessette, owner of ADDISON Yacht Charters, started his travel agency as an LLC, which he says suited his business needs.
-“Before we considered beginning ADDISON Yacht Charters, we determined that a Limited Liability Company was the appropriate structure for what we were trying to achieve.”
+“Before we considered starting our agency, we determined that a Limited Liability Company was the appropriate structure for what we were trying to achieve.”

 Why was an LLC the best choice?
 “We had no intention of going public, or having to secure formal investment,” he says.
 “Further, we had a very simple organization structure, so ease of governance and compliance drove our choice of corporate structure.”